-See Atlassian's Configuring File Attachments for more information on increasing this limit in Jira.
+See Configuring File Attachments for information on increasing this limit in Jira.

 This menu is same to the import of Project Configuration but with a couple of exceptions:

-Moreover, there is "Allow data import from different Jira versions" checkbox (since version 2.4.3-J7) which if checked will allow you to import a complete project exported from a different version of Jira.
+There is "Allow data import from different Jira versions" checkbox (since version 2.4.3-J7) which will allow you to import a complete project exported from a different version of Jira.
 Please note, that importing data from different Jira versions might eventually lead to not all information being imported or other import problems.
 This risk would be greater as the difference between the source and target version becomes larger.
-If this option is enabled, the app will display a warning about this risk.
+If this option is enabled, Project Configurator will display a warning about this risk.

-If the "Apply changes?" tick is not selected, the import process will be simulated.
-This means that no changes will be actually made in Jira, but you will be able to see in the result page a simulation of all the changes that the app will make in Jira when importing that configuration file.
-Note that this tick is not selected initially, as a safety measure.
+If the "Run first simulated import" tick is selected, the import process will be simulated first.
+This means that no changes will made yet, and you will be able to see in a simulation result page of all the changes that would be made in when importing that configuration file.

 Custom field configuration schemes in Jira have an associated context.
 This is a set of projects that configuration applies to, or it can be a global context, meaning a configuration that applies to any project not specified in other context.
 You can find more information here.